RealDeviceMap/RealDeviceMap-Docs/realdevicemap/dashboard/instances.rst

   - ``Auto Quest`` Scans all pokestops in the geofence for quests

     - Name: A unique name of the Instance
-    - Timezone offset: Your timezone offset from GMT in seconds. (ie. if you are GMT-8 do -8*3600=-28800)
+    - Timezone offset: Your timezone offset from GMT in seconds. (ie. if you are GMT-8 do -8*3600=-28800).
+This is used to auto clear your database quests at midnight local time.
     - Min Level: Minimum worker level
     - Max Level: Maximum worker level
     - Scan Area: This scheduler type requires your database to be populated with pokestops already and then uses geofences to pull the pokestops.
 Geofences should be populated like